LOUIS FRANCIS VOORHEES (1892-1974)

 1927 - The Louis Voorhees House, 1132 Forest Hill Drive, High Point NC.
 Destroyed.

-1936 - 725 Florham Drive, High Point NC.
-Sold to the Froelichs.
+1936 - The Jake Froelich House, 725 Florham Drive, High Point NC.
 Sold to the Altizers.
 Sold in 2016 to the Boggs.
 Sold in 2020 to Kerr and Palmer Ramsay.
 Renovated.

 1938 - The W. Phil and Marcia L. Robin House, 490 North Avalon Road, Winston-Salem NC.
 Designed by Eccles Everhart.
 The clients owned Robin's, a women's clothing store.
-The house was featured in Architectural Forum, August 1945, as being one to influence new trends.
+The house was featured in Architectural Forum, August 1945; Carolina Architecture 1939.
 Addition in 1960.
 Sold to architect Quinn Pillsworth, still owner as of 2018.
 Bottom photo by Aubrey Kirby.

 1938 - The Ralph Fagg House, 200 South Main Street, Kernersville NC.